 Processor choice was easy: it either had to be a high-end Intel Core i5 or an Intel Core i7.
 The budget allowed for the Core i7 i2700 (Socket LGA1155, 3.5GHz, 8MB Cache).
 Not the highest spec Core i7, but certainly no slug.

 The chassis is never something to be overlooked.
 I have seen many shoddy cases over the years and they are a real bug-bear for me.
 Aesthetics are a lesser consideration; for me, important factors are quality of the build, ease of installation and thermal design.
-But also the little things like no sharp edges, sides that go on nicely, bits that don't vibrate, the quantity and selection of screws/fittings that come with the package and so on.
+Also, because I am the person assembling it, I appreciate the little things like no sharp edges, sides that go on nicely, bits that don't vibrate, the quantity and selection of screws/fittings that come with the package and so on.

 Unless space is a particular constraint I prefer the Midi Tower chassis size.
 As a regular builder of Zalman cases both past and present I opted for the Z9, which is packed with many features you would often expect from a more expensive chassis.